User Guide

 In some cases, the RAG input may be documentations based on MKDocs git repositories.

-Instead of scraping these sites as regular HTML sites you can obtain the relevant content using the GitScraper
+Instead of scraping these sites as regular HTML sites you can obtain the relevant content using the GitScraper class.

 Configuration